XinYangMTSU/D3JS/Intro.md

 ## `2.3 Adding SVGs with D3`

 Although we've defined SVGs in this example using HTML-like syntax, when we use them in D3 code, we'll almost always be adding them to the canvas with JavaScript.
+Now that we know a little bit more about SVGs, I'm going to show you how to add them in D3, rather then in HTML file.
+I'll be introducing you to D3 select, D3 append, and D3 attr, which will be using together to make new shapes on the screen.

 As D3.js is a JavaScript library, you can simply include it in your HTML file inside a script tag.